-If you've landed on this page to specifically answer the question, "What is a blast resistant modular building?" then you've come to the right place.
+If you've landed on this page to specifically answer the question, "What is a blast resistant modular building (BRM)?" then you've come to the right place.
 RedGuard has had an interest in blast resistant buildings since 2005, when the industry began to emerge in the aftermath of a blast event that killed 15 people and injured hundreds more.
 We've made it our business to protect lives, AND to offer a wealth of information and guidance about blast resistant buildings.

-A blast-resistant modular building is a structure that is made to withstand significant explosions and to protect personnel and equipment in hazardous environments like those encountered at oil refineries, chemical processing plants or similar operations.
+A blast-resistant modular building (BRM) is a structure that is made to withstand significant explosions and to protect personnel and equipment in hazardous environments like those encountered at oil refineries, chemical processing plants or similar operations.
 Sometimes they are referred to as blast-resistant modules, blast-resistant units, or simply as a BRB or BRM.

 A blast-resistant modular building is typically constructed with thick steel walls that can sustain a high level of blast pressure.
 Inside the building, the nonstructural components of blast resistant buildings, such as cabinetry, light fixtures, electrical and plumbing, as well as internal fixtures are all designed with these same assurances.